KarrLab/paper_2018_curr_opin_sys_biol/README.md

-# Code for the Karr Lab's 2018 review in *Current Opinion in Systems Biology*
+# Code for "A blueprint for human whole-cell modeling"

-This repository provides the code for the Karr Lab's 2018 whole-cell modeling review in *Current Opinion in Systems Biology*.
+This repository provides the code for "A blueprint for human whole-cell modeling" by Szigeti et al.

 The code performs the following functions:

 * Generates part of the email list used for the biomodeling community survey reported in the paper
-  * Uses the `Europe PMC webservice <https://europepmc.org/RestfulWebService#search>`_ to find articles about biomodeling
+  * Uses the [Europe PMC webservice](https://europepmc.org/RestfulWebService#search) to find articles about biomodeling
   * Extracts the author emails and ORCIDs and citation counts from the returned results
   * Groups the articles by author (common email and/or ORCID)
   * Counts the number of articles and sums the citations for each author
   * Saves the results to a TSV file
+* Analyzes the invited investigators and the survey responses
-* Generates the supplementary figures
+  * Generates several supplementary figures

 ## How to install this code
 1. Install Python and pip